 How Do I Care For My Cutting Board?

-In most cases, hand washing with warm soapy water is sufficient to clean your cutting board.
-Once in a while, to refresh the board and disinfect it, you may rub course salt and either lemon juice or white vinegar on the surface of the board before washing with warm soapy water.
-It is important to note that even if you don’t use both sides of the board, you should wash both sides to keep the moisture content of the board consistent throughout.
+In most cases, hand washing with warm soapy water is sufficient to clean your board.
+Once in a while, to refresh the board and disinfect it, you may rub salt and either lemon juice or white vinegar on the surface of the board before washing right away with warm soapy water (do not let the lemon juice / vinegar sit for too long on the board). **

 Never submerge the board in water or put it in the dishwasher.
 This could cause irreparable damage and warping.
 Stand the board up on it’s side to dry as this will allow air flow on both sides of the board, and will help prevent warping due to trapped moisture on one side.

 Once per month, use mineral oil or our board butter to oil the board and give it a fresh seal and look.
 Simply rub the conditioner of choice into the board and let it soak in for an hour.
 Then use a clean cloth / towel to buff the excess off and your board will be completely refreshed!

 What Should I AVOID To Ensure A Long Life Span for My Board?